 Food was my therapist, my enemy and my addiction, but it was never just food.

-When I got pregnant with my third I had a very stressful job and some unfortunate incidents at work contributed to a nasty depression.
-I also had some medical issues at the time and I gained TONS of weight again.
+When I got pregnant with my third I had a lot of unfortunate circumstances and bullshit that crept up on me.
+With the medical issues I had at the time I gained TONS of weight again.
 I ended up in the position to lose tons of weight again after my third baby.

 I was so disappointed in myself but instead of beating myself up about it I decided to take control because I knew I COULD do it again.
 They say “Abs are made in the kitchen” and for me it was 100% true.